 Relieve the chances of depression and anxiety

 If this is your dog’s first time experiencing the kids going back to school, it will take some time for your dog to adjust.
-If your pup has been through this change, s/he may remember and fall back into routine with everyone else without much stress.
-Either way, though, it is important to make sure your dog is given the time and attention needed to alleviate stress.
-You and your dog will both be happy for the breaks from running around to the stores.
-A simple walk or game of fetch is good for you too!
+It is important to make sure your dog is given the time and attention needed to alleviate stress.

-Morning – Exercise in the morning before everyone runs off to school and work can help your dog burn off some energy and romp around before the day starts.
+Morning – Exercise in the morning before everyone runs off to school and work can help your dog burn off some energy.
 After breakfast and a potty break, your dog may nap while everyone is gone.
 Meaning your house will be in one piece when you come home.

 When it’s time to go – Try to not make a big deal of saying goodbye.
 A pat on the head and if you crate your dog, a simple, “see you later” will do.
-Don’t get emotional.
-You’ll be home later and your dog will settle down.
 If your dog does have some anxiety, leaving a radio or tv on can help.
 Talk to your vet if your dog has extreme displays of anxiety and talk to a trainer or think about enrolling your pet in doggie daycare.

 Home again – When you come home, walk in and put down your bags and take off your coat.
 Don’t make a big deal and baby talk your dog to death.
 You may even need to ignore your dog for a few minutes.
 Calmly greet your dog and take her/him out for a bathroom break and walk or romp in the yard.

-It’s so easy to get caught up in things and let the pets in our house end up being pushed down the list of things to do.
+It’s so easy to get caught up in things and our pets sometimes a little neglected.
 Of course we will never forget to feed them or clean up after them but we may forget to make the time needed to keep them happy as well as us.
 Having routines is important for us just like them.
-Plus, you can view the pet time as those moments when you aren’t dragged around between work, family, and other tasks.
-The time with your pet is the time to just say, “ahhh” and relax.
-So make the best of it and if you still find your dog is experiencing emotional problems, talk to your vet and a trainer.